Resolve the impossible: Post Kind 420 β†’ 421 β†’ 422 β†’ sats.

 - NIP-57, NIP-61, NIP-69, NIP-90, NIP-94

-Builders: Fork on GitHub, ship a 420 client, or integrate into Primal.
-First prototype gets my sats bounty.
+Builders: Fork on GitHub, ship a paradox client.
+First prototype gets my 420 sats bounty.
 Let's resolve paradoxes in sats.

 Get NIP updates, early prototypes, test bounty zaps, and raw chaos.